 In many ways, the museum is as much about the WTC’s demise as it is about New York City’s resilience.
 This is especially evident above ground, at the sun-washed memorial, where parapets engraved with the 2,983 victims’ names surround the twin Memorial pools, which shimmer in the footprints of the Twin Towers.
 Here, beauty has taken the place of tragedy.

-For the total experience, take the Official 9/11 Memorial Guided Tour (buy tickets here
+For the Official 9/11 Memorial Guided Tour and Museum, buy tickets here.

 Good for kids?